Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Former adjunct professor at UIC Law School and former Chicago real estate investor.

-Platform: Will reverse Trump’s cuts to medicaid, medicare, and SNAP.
+Platform: Will fight to reverse Trump’s cuts to Medicaid, Medicare, and SNAP.
 Friedman will restore the funding for the Department of Education.
 Restore EPA to its capacity as well as invest in green energy.
 Investigate ICE and put funding into education and healthcare.
 For more information go to Friedman’s campaign page.

-Current Position: Mayor of Forrest Park since 2019.
+Current Position: Mayor of Forest Park since 2019.

-Platform: Increase funding for the Chicago Transit as well as oversight.
-Support infrastructure for transit.
-Support federal grants for urban green infrastructure as well as support clean energy tax credits.
-Support funding for community health centers and expand the Affordable Care Act.
+Platform: Increase funding for the Chicago Transit as well as add greater oversight.
+Supports infrastructure for transit.
+Supports federal grants for urban green infrastructure as well as clean energy tax credits.
+Supports funding for community health centers and expanding the Affordable Care Act.
 For more information go to Hoskin’s campaign page.

 Occupation: Immigrant rights organizer.